 10. Investment Protection:

-As almost all the healthcare organizations have invested in heavy and costly equipment to meet the demands of the patients.
-There is always a need of regular maintenance of this equipment for their long-term functionality and endurance.
+As almost all healthcare organizations have invested in heavy and costly equipment to meet the demands of the patients.
+There is always a need for regular maintenance of this equipment for its long-term functionality and endurance.

 Therefore, Asset Tracking Solution should have a feature that would track maintenance events and also shouldn't miss any scheduled maintenance.

 The best is when Healthcare organizations successfully maintain accurate stock levels of supplies and equipment whenever needed so that patients won't suffer from neglected health services.

 Otherwise, without inventory control software, no one can keep accurate and real-time data of supplies and equipment which have depleted and are needed to be re-ordered.

 Inventory management is also important to monitor perishable items i.e. medication.